Marine Network and Navigation Terms – Complete and Easy to Understand Glossary

 Provides depth, bottom profile and sometimes fish.
 Important for safety when anchoring and basic navigation.

-Heading – the course that the autopilot actually follows
+Heading – the course that the autopilot actually steers

 Heading is one of the most misunderstood concepts on board.
 That's why it gets its own, extra clear section here.
-In short: heading is the direction the bow of the boat is pointing at the moment , and it is this direction that the autopilot uses to steer.
+In short: heading is the direction the bow of the boat is currently pointing , and it is this direction that the autopilot uses to steer.

 When you start connecting wind sensors, radar, autopilot and plotter, it quickly becomes important to understand the difference between magnetic heading and true heading .